durveshumekar09/ai-model-monitoring-incident-assistant/README.md

 The module has an OpenAI GPT API integration path and fallback logic.
 This makes the project reproducible without requiring an API key while still showing how GPT-based summaries can be integrated.

-## Resume-Relevant Summary

-Built a production-style ML monitoring system to track model performance, prediction drift, feature drift, and data quality changes across simulated batches.
-Configured MLflow experiment tracking, implemented automated anomaly checks, used SHAP to compare baseline and drifted behavior, and built a Streamlit dashboard with incident-summary outputs.

-## Notes

-This is a portfolio project using synthetic batch data to demonstrate ML monitoring, drift detection, explainability, experiment tracking, and incident-response workflows.

-Do not upload `.env`, virtual environments, local MLflow database files, or API keys to GitHub.